We may receive compensation when you click on links to products from our partners.

 Assess your situation

 The easiest and most reliable way to keep the mid-career blues at bay is to ask yourself some serious questions on a regular basis.
-You might start with questions like am I in the right role and in the right business.
+You might start with questions like am I in the right role and in the right business?
 You must always ask yourself if the job you are doing reflects your level of skills, i.e., is it challenging?
 In nine out of ten cases of mid-career blues, this is the issue.
 Workers feel that their bosses do not appreciate their talents and therefore are assigning them monotonous tasks they could complete in their sleep.

-If by answering these questions you find yourself in genuine mid-career crisis, you should always discuss it with your family before you make a move.
+If by answering these questions you find yourself in a genuine mid-career crisis, you should always discuss it with your family before you make a move.
 The absolute worst decision you could make would be to quit or resign without the support of your loved ones.
 This can and often does lead to serious problems in your personal life that could have been averted if you had simply talked it over with your family first.

 If you are able to secure the support of your family, you have a far better chance of successfully pursuing your next career path or goal.
 Whether that goal involves opening your own business or going back to school to transition into a new profession really doesn’t matter.
 The key point is that you need to consult with those around you before you make a rash or hasty decision you might live to regret.